takafan/hessian2/README.md

 struct wrapper support: hash, object, [hash, [object

+## class wrapper

-## class wrapper, for statically typed languages
+for statically typed languages.

 wrap a hash to a monkey